ginkorea/llm_agentic_system/readme.md

 # Autonomous Software Development System

+# Still Under Development - Not Ready for Deployment

+## By Josh Gompert, Nathan Smith, and Kruti Shah

 ## Overview

 This project focuses on building an **autonomous software development system** using **LLM-based agents** and a **multi-lobe architecture**.
 The system manages the entire software development lifecycle, including: